krisselberg/PiFaceJukebox/README.md

    Create a directory named music in the project folder and place the theme song files (.mp3 or .m4a formats) in this directory.
 Each file should be named after the person it is associated with.

 6. **Collect Training Data:**
    Capture images of the people you want to recognize and assign theme songs to.
+This step should be done on a computer running MacOS.
 Use the face_script script included in the project:

 ```bash
 python face_script.py